Exceptional flat bands in bipartite non-Hermitian lattices

 where $\alpha \in \mathbb{R}$ quantifies the non-Hermiticity.
 Notice that the chiral operator $\mathcal{C}$ plays the role analogous to the mass term in the case of NH Dirac Hamiltonian~\cite{jurivcic2024yukawa} since it anticommutes with the parent Hermitian Hamiltonian, $H^\mathcal{C}_\mathbf{k}$.
-Such deformation leaves the original flat bands intact while introducing NH spectral features, as we show in the following.
+Such deformation leaves the original flat bands intact [as shown in Sec.~S1 of SM~\cite{SI}] while introducing NH spectral features, as we show in the following.

 To this end, we can express the eigenvalues and eigenstates of such Hamiltonian in terms of the singular eigenstates of $S_\mathbf{k}$ and $S^\dagger_\mathbf{k}$, denoted by $\psi_{n,\mathbf{k}}$ and $\phi_{n,\mathbf{k}}$, respectively, for $1\leq n\leq r_\mathbf{k}$, with $r_\mathbf{k}\leq N_B$ as the rank of $S_\mathbf{k}$, both with corresponding eigenvalue $\epsilon_{n,\mathbf{k}}\in\mathbb R$, and related as $S^\dagger_\mathbf{k}\phi_{n,\mathbf{k}}=\epsilon_{n,\mathbf{k}}\psi_{n,\mathbf{k}}$ and $S_\mathbf{k}\psi_{n,\mathbf{k}}=\epsilon_{n,\mathbf{k}}\phi_{n,\mathbf{k}}$.
 Then, the system have $2r_\mathbf{k}$ dispersive right-eigenstates of $H_\mathbf{k}$, given by